hindu-comm/weblogs/manasataramgini/2015/03/2015-03-07_exploring-the-history-of-hindu-festivals-the-ancient-strands-of-holaka.md

 The preparation of powder for throwing in the festival is also alluded to in the same context in the Gāthasaptaśati
-*mukha-puṇḍarīkac-chāyāyāṃ saṃsthitau paśyata rājahaṃsāviva |*
+*mukha-puṇḍarīkac-chāyāyāṃ saṃsthitau paśyata rājahaṃsāviva \|*
-*kṣaṇa-piṣṭa-kuṭṭanocchalita-dhūli-dhavalau stanau vahati || *39/6.24
+*kṣaṇa-piṣṭa-kuṭṭanocchalita-dhūli-dhavalau stanau vahati \|\|*39/6.24

-Look\!
+Look!
 Sitting in the shadow of the lotus which is her face,
 dusted by the powder thrown up as she grinds for the festival,
 are her two fair breasts sitting like a pair of royal swans.